 - Dress It Up.
 In a 16 ounce Mason Jar or similar lidded jar, add cider vinegar, dried basil, Dijon mustard, 2 teaspoons honey if using, 3/4 cup canola oil, salt and pepper.
 Secure lid and shake vigorously to combine.
 Toss a 1/2 cup of this dressing into the noodles and serve noodles at room temperature or make ahead and refrigerate until you’re ready to eat- bring refrigerated noodles out 30-60 minutes before serving to take off the chill.

 Deconstructed Chicken Teriyaki.
 Looks aren’t everything!
 After all, if that were the case, your Mom would never have married me.
 So, while the Classic Q-Dinner Style Chicken Teriyaki is undeniably the winner in the looks department this Q-Deconstructed Chicken Teriyaki is much easier to make and still looks pretty darn good.
 It’s also actually my favorite way to cook and eat Q-Teriyaki- no need for butchery to cut and wrap the chicken and the carrot and scallions come face to face with the char of the grill for deeper flavor.
 So flatten your chicken breast, brush with oil and season with salt and pepper.
 Toss scallions and carrots with oil, salt and pepper and grill it all up by preheating grill to medium high heat, cleaning off any grate debris with a wire grill brush and wiping grate down with some canola oil.
+Vegetables will cook quickly over direct heat, so keep an eye on them and take off when charred and cooked to crisp tender.
 Cook chicken over direct medium high heat, flipping as needed, until cooked through to an internal temperature of 165 degrees.
 If you like, feel free to baste chicken from time to time with teriyaki sauce or add off heat.
-Place chicken and portions of noodles and salad on four serving plates.
+Place chicken, charred vegetables, noodles and salad on four serving plates.
 Sprinkle plates evenly with toasted sesame seeds if you like and serve extra Teriyaki Sauce and Spinach Noodle Dressing on the side.